AbstractSDK/abstract/framework/docs/src/0_introduction.md

 The Abstract SDK is designed for organizations and individual developers who want to build composable distributed applications in a fast, secure, and cost-effective manner.

+### Abstract In 5 Minutes

+A quick overview of the advanced features of the developer components and their relevance in an interchain ecosystem by *Adair*.

+<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/yYTB9kVcy6Y?si=hvmQOd8kiRmZ4PP_" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 We expect developers to be familiar with the Rust programming language and general programming concepts.

 ```admonish info